Laura Plantation: Waguespack family

-A large collection of family treasures and some items of apparel are on display, giving a sense of daily life.
-Laura Locoul Gore's memoir, Memories of the Old Plantation Home, provided much of what is known about life on Laura Plantation.
-The gift shop has displayed some books about the area and related subjects.

-Fire of 2004
+Locoul Gore sold the plantation in 1891 to Aubert Florian Waguespack.
+The Waguespack family ran, resided on, and lived at the plantation for nearly another century, until 1984.

+The complex continued operating as a plantation into the 20th century.
+The two back wings of the manor house were removed, widening the back balcony, and a back kitchen wing was added off the back porch.

+Later history

 Back of house, showing kitchen wing (in 2002), which burned in the fire of 2004.

 On August 9, 2004, the plantation house was significantly damaged by an electrical fire which destroyed 80% of the house, including the kitchen wing behind the house.
 The left half of the house survived, but even the elevated foundation of the right side was burned.
 Restoration work was completed in 2006, despite the interruption of Hurricane Katrina in August 2005.
 The ashes of the kitchen wing were cleared, but the back wing was not rebuilt.
 Instead, the back corners of the house were capped with old gray boards to indicate where two back wings of the house had existed when Laura Locoul, the last DuParc descendant, sold the plantation in 1891.

-Residents

-The first owner, Guillaume Benjamin Demézière Duparc, lived at the plantation for 4 years, dying in 1808, 3 years after the house was completed.
-His daughter Elisabeth married into the Locoul family.
-Generations later, Laura Locoul Gore, who was born in the big house in 1861, inherited the plantation after she had married and moved to New Orleans.
-Her memoir was published posthumously in 2000.

-A local historian wrote about her ancestors of the early nineteenth century in Louisiana:
+Br'er Rabbit connection